-Figure 4-23.
+Figure 4-21.
 Some counters with differing scopes, zoomed in.

-The Counter Timeline as shown in Figure 4-23 shows counters with the scopes Valid BEFORE point, Valid AFTER point, Valid AT point and Curve.
-The time interval is small enough so that no counter samples are merged over time(Section 7.1).
+The Counter Timeline as shown in Figure 4-21 shows counters with the scopes Valid BEFORE point, Valid AFTER point, Valid AT point and Curve.
+The time interval is small enough so that no counter samples are merged over time (Section 8.1).
 The sample points are indicated by markers.

 The sample points for counters with the attribute Curve are connected by line segments.
-Samples of counters with other scopes are shown by short, unconnected horizontal line segments.
+Samples with the attribute Valid AT point are are shown by markers.
+Samples of counters with other scopes are shown by short, unconnected horizontal line segments before or after the sample.